Freeman apology after harassment claims

 - How the Harvey Weinstein scandal unfolded

+The production assistant was among eight women to tell CNN they had been the victims of harassment.

-The production assistant told CNN that during the harassment another actor, Alan Arkin, "made a comment telling him to stop.
+She told CNN that during the harassment another actor, Alan Arkin, "made a comment telling him to stop.
 Morgan got freaked out and didn't know what to say".

 Meanwhile a woman who worked on the 2013 film Now You See Me said staff knew "not to wear any top that would show our breasts, not to wear anything that would show our bottoms" or any close-fitting clothes if Freeman was around.